bootlin/training-materials/slides/debugging-system-wide-profiling/debugging-system-wide-profiling.typ

 - tcpdump and Wireshark heavily rely on BPF (through libpcap) for packet capture

 === BPF in libpcap: setup

+#table(
+  columns: (70%, 30%),
+  stroke: none,
-#table(columns: (70%, 30%), stroke: none, gutter: 15pt, [
+  gutter: 15pt,
+  [

     - tcpdump passes the capture filter string from the user to libpcap

     - libpcap translates the capture filter into a binary program

       - This program uses the instruction set of an abstract machine (the "BPF instruction set")

     - libpcap sends the binary program to the kernel via the `setsockopt()` syscall

-],[
+  ],
+  [

     #align(center, [#image("bpf-setup.pdf", height: 90%)])

-])
+  ],
+)

 === BPF in libpcap: capture

+#table(
+  columns: (55%, 45%),
+  stroke: none,
-#table(columns: (55%, 45%), stroke: none, gutter: 15pt, [
+  gutter: 15pt,
+  [

     - The kernel implements the BPF "virtual machine"

     - The BPF virtual machine executes the program for every packet

     - The program inspects the packet data and returns a non-zero value if the packet must be captured

     - If the return value is non-zero, the packet is captured in addition to regular packet processing

-],[
+  ],
+  [

     #align(center, [#image("bpf-capture.pdf", height: 80%)])

-])
+  ],
+)

 === eBPF (1/2)

 - #link("https://ebpf.io/")[eBPF] is a new framework allowing to run small user programs directly in the kernel, in a safe and efficient